-In 2022, the Finance Committee held three meetings, one in a physical format and two in a virtual format.
-To meet the business needs, decisions by the Finance Committee were made during the inter-sessional period since mid-August 2022.
+In 2023, the Finance Committee held five physical meetings, including one special meeting on USD bond pricing.
+To meet the business needs, some decisions by the Finance Committee were also made during the inter-sessional period.
 The Finance Committee satisfied its responsibilities in compliance with its terms of reference.